sxyu/sdf/README.md

 By default 'robust' mode is used. `sdf::SDF sdf(verts, faces, false)` to disable.
 The SDF computation will be slightly faster but may be *incorrect* if the mesh has self-intersections or incorrect winding (not CCW) on some faces.

+#### Warning
+Robust mode uses raytracing.
+Currently the ray tracing has the same limitation as embree, that is when ray exactly hits an edge the intersection gets double counted, inverting the sign of the distance function.
+This is unlikely for random points but can frequently occur especially if points and mesh vertices are both taken from a grid.
+In practice, we trace 3 rays and take the majority sign to decrease the likelihood of this occurring.

 ### Python
 To install Python binding, use `pip install .`
 You may need to first install pybind11 from https://github.com/pybind/pybind11.